crdoconnor/strictyaml/docs/why-not/toml.md

 syntactic markers are *not* necessary to infer program structure because indentation *is* the marker that determines program structure.

-This argument over the merits of meaningful indentation in python has been going on for decades, but the various points are argued pretty well in this [stack exchange question asking why python did it](https://softwareengineering.stackexchange.com/questions/313034/why-should-a-language-prefer-indentation-over-explicit-markers-for-blocks).
+This argument over the merits of meaningful indentation in python has been going on for decades, and not everybody agrees, but the various points are argued pretty well in this [stack exchange question asking why python did it](https://softwareengineering.stackexchange.com/questions/313034/why-should-a-language-prefer-indentation-over-explicit-markers-for-blocks).
 In summary:

 1. Python inherited the significant indentation from the (now obsolete) predecessor language ABC.
 ABC is one of the very few programming languages which have used usability testing to direct the design.
 So while discussions about syntax usually comes down to subjective opinions and personal preferences, the choice of significant indentation actually have a sounder foundation.